Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Experimental verification

-We believe that the key to understand further the regime transitions lies at the edges of the duct.
-There are three main reasons for this: $i$) the flow in the HALD approximation is largely determined by the flow at the edges of the duct (i.e. the analytical solution depends on the boundary condition at $x=\pm1$); $ii$) the HALD approximation formally breaks down immediately outside the duct; $iii$) instabilities first emerge at the edges of the duct where the non-linear terms are larger since both $u$ and $\partial u /\partial x$ grow as $|x|\to1$, which can be deduced from conservation of mass and the shape of the interface.
+\CB{We believe that the key to understand further the regime transitions, and possibly, the differences between the mSID and LSID setups lies at the edges of the duct.
+There are three main reasons for this: $i$) the flow is largely determined by flow details at the edges of the duct (e.g. the analytical solutions obtained using either two-layer hydraulics or the HGV-A approximation are highly dependent on the boundary conditions there); $ii$) the HGV-A approximation formally breaks down immediately outside the duct; $iii$) instabilities first emerge at the edges of the duct where the non-linear terms are larger since both $u$ and $\partial u /\partial x$ grow as $|x|\to1$ (this can be deduced from conservation of mass and the shape of the interface).
 Hence, further knowledge of the flow and the experimental setups at the edges of the duct is needed to clarify these points.
+Notice, for example, that \citet{Meyer2014} used two different types of edges in the duct, and any of these shapes are quite different than the solid long vertical walls in the simulations by \cite{Kaptein2020}.
+Furthermore, more information about the flow at the edges of the duct can help understand how it transitions from the HGV-A approximation to being hydraullically controlled.}

+\CB{In spite of the differences between the setups, Figure \ref{fig:regimes} suggests that the parameter $\Fr^*$ does quantify the forcing for a given setup.
+Let's recall that this parameter groups together the control parameters of the setup: $\Rey_g$, $A$ and $\theta$ with the latter incorporated in the value of $K$.
+It was already known that $\Rey_g A^{-1}$ is the control parameter for horizontal ducts \citep{Hogg2001}.
+In this way, $\Fr^*$ is an equivalent number which is only re-scaled by dividing by $K$ to account for the relative inclination of the duct with respect to its internal angle (i.e. depending on $\theta/\alpha$).
+It would seem that $K$ is an intrinsic parameter of SID setups.
+A different way to analyze the problem is in terms of a generalized gravitational Reynolds number for inclined ducts.
+If the $\Rey_g$ quantifies the forcing due to the density differences, a generalized gravitational Reynolds number

+can be defined, in a similar way as done by \cite{Kaptein2021ReproducingDomains}.
+In this way, $\Rey_{g,\theta}$ incorporates both aspects of the forcing: the density difference between the tanks and the tilting of the duct.}

+\CB{We have shown that the transition from laminar to turbulent in a (long) SID experiment with $\Sc\gg1$ depends solely of $\Fr^*$.
+For weak forcing (small $\Fr^*$ values) the flow is laminar, and it can be described by HGV-A approximation.
+As the forcing (the value of $\Fr^*$) is increased, the flow starts to develop non-linear and time-dependent characteristics (waves, thinner boundary layers, turbulence) that result in additional vertical viscous momentum diffusion that, for $\Fr^*>1$, compensates the increase in forcing.
+In this way, the value of $\Fr$ can remain constant in agreement with (frictional) two-layer hydraulic theory \citep{Gu2005}.}